Steve Lombardi

-Steven Kenneth Lombardi (born April 18, 1961) is an American professional wrestler and road agent, better known by his ring name, The Brooklyn Brawler.
-He worked for the professional wrestling promotion, WWE, as well as several independent promotions.
+Steven Kenneth Lombardi (born April 18, 1961) is an American professional wrestler and road agent, better known by his ring name, the Brooklyn Brawler.
+He is currently signed to Major League Wrestling (MLW), where he performs as an on-screen personality and promoter under the ring name Kimchee.
+He is best known for his tenure in WWE, as well as several independent promotions.

 Early life

 Lombardi studied biochemistry at St. Francis College prior to his wrestling career.